embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 These methods aim to be more compatible with hardware-accelerated drawing commands.
 Where possible, embedded-graphics primitives will use `fill_contiguous` and `fill_solid` to improve performance, however may fall back to `draw_iter` by default.

-To reduce duplication, please search the `DrawTarget` documentation on <docs.rs/embedded-graphics> for more details on the usage and arguments of the above methods.
+To reduce duplication, please search the `DrawTarget` documentation on <https://docs.rs/embedded-graphics> for more details on the usage and arguments of the above methods.

-### Sub draw targets

-The `DrawTargetExt` trait is introduced to allow a translated, cropped or clipped sub-area of the display to be drawn to.

-`DrawTargetExt` is implemented for `DrawTarget`.

-Please search for `DrawTargetExt` on <docs.rs/embedded-graphics> for usage examples.

 ## General